TexAgg/GraphCondensation/README.md

 go to the 'debugging' tab and enter the text file.

 ## Linux
+In the root, go to the folder '221A6'.
 Type `make` to compile the program.
 Type `make test` to run with the command line argument 'input.txt', or type	`./Main <filename>` to run it with your own file.